The best Christmas markets in Europe for 2025

 AMSTERDAM

 Amsterdam trips the light fantastic come Christmas (not for any dodgy reasons, mind).
-Museumplein Christmas village brings the warm and fuzzies with an a cappella choir, hot chocolates and stalls manned by talented local makers.
-The Funky Market offers offbeat wares, the Dam Square has a damn fine Christmas tree, and the Winter Paradise at the RAI convention centre has a lofty Ferris wheel, skate rink and immersive audiovisual experience, the Symphony of Lights.
+Once you’re done with its ice-rink, Museumplein Christmas village brings the warm and fuzzies with hot chocolates and other spiced drinks downed by flaming fire pits, plus stalls manned by talented local makers.
+The Funky Market (21 December) showcases offbeat wares, the Dam Square has a damn fine Christmas tree, and the Winter Paradise (17 December 2025 to 3 January 2026) at the RAI convention centre has 4,400 square metres of icy fun, with indoor and outdoor skating-rinks and even cross-country skiing, as well as a Ferris wheel and a programme of Dutch musicians playing live.

-The luminous, avant-garde artworks of the Light Festival are displayed throughout December — no need to be in the dark about the route, just hop on a canal boat or follow the trail map.
+The luminous, avant-garde artworks of the Light Festival (27 November 2025 to 3 January 2026) are displayed throughout December — no need to be in the dark about the route, just hop on a canal boat or follow the trail map.

-Stocking fillers Grand theatre Concertgebouw will have rousing choral music throughout December, from a family-friendly Nutcracker performance to a swinging jazz spectacle.
+Stocking fillers Grand theatre Concertgebouw will have rousing seasonal music throughout December, from traditional Vivaldi concertos to swinging jazz spectacles.

 AUSTRIA

-With its penchant for lavishly accessorized architecture, balls, concerts and pastries, Vienna feels festive year-round, but when it flicks the switch to Christmas it reaches Merlin-esque levels of magic.
-You can barely swing a gingerbread heart without hitting a seasonal market — ice-skating enthusiasts will be especially merry at the Ice Dream complex, with no less than four rinks to glide over by the Rathausplatz (part of the main Christkindlmarkt, with its tree of illuminated hearts), plus romantic ‘dream paths’ to meander along and an elevated, DJ-soundtracked Sky Rink with views of City Hall Square.
+With its penchant for lavishly accessorised architecture, balls, concerts and pastries, Vienna feels festive year-round, but when it flicks the switch to Christmas it reaches Merlin-esque levels of magic.
+You can barely swing a gingerbread heart without hitting a seasonal market — the main Christkindlmarkt, with its tree of illuminated hearts, returns to the Rathausplatz Square.
+Try trad Austrian sweet treats, from buchteln (jam- or Quark-filled rolls) to baumkuchen (a cake made with layers of batter that resemble tree rings), then ride the giant carousel and follow the Nativity-scene trail.

-By the Baroque Karlskirche church, Karlsplatz‘s Art Advent stalls focus on crafts, while elegant trinkets can be bought in the forecourt of silver- and gold-lit Schönbrunn Palace; Freyung has family activities and a farmers’ market, and there’s much more revelry beyond.
-Get the full fa-la-la-la lowdown here.
+By the Baroque Karlskirche church, Karlsplatz‘s Art Advent stalls focus on crafts, while elegant trinkets can be bought in the forecourt of silver- and gold-lit Schönbrunn Palace; gentler Freyung has family activities and a farmers’ market, and there’s much more revelry beyond.
+Get the full fa-la-la-la-la lowdown here.

-Stay Rosewood Vienna is a sophisticated proposition with its jazz bar and many delicate objects.
-Or, if you’ve blown a lot on presents, Max Brown 7th District is stylish and budget-friendly.
+Stay Rosewood Vienna is a sophisticated proposition, with its jazz bar and many delicate objects.

 ROMANIA